 Conformal Geometric Algebra

-Conformal geometric algebra (CGA) is an elegant projective model of points, lines, circles, planes, spheres, and other objects in $\mathbb{R}^n$ using blades in a geometric algebra over $\mathbb{R}^{n + 2}$.
+Conformal geometric algebra (CGA) is an projective model of flats (points, lines, planes, ...) and rounds (point pairs, circle, spheres, ...) in $\mathbb{R}^n$ which represents objects as blades in a geometric algebra over $\mathbb{R}^{n + 2}$.

 This package includes a small submodule which defines CGA and a few important operations, including standardform for classifying blades and the functions ipns and opns for obtaining the geometric forms represented by a blade.